 The Acting Program offers a rigorous and collaborative course of study for students who aspire to a career in the ever-evolving entertainment industry.
-Students are trained in various acting techniques including Meisner, on-camera, devising, classics, and global theater with a commitment to new and emerging methodologies and practices.
+Students are trained in various acting techniques including Meisner, Adler, improvisation, rhetoric, on-camera, devising, classics, and global theater with a commitment to new and emerging methodologies and practices.